cdevents/community/governance.md

 ### Election Officers

-For every election, the Governing Board wll choose two election officers, by the following criteria, so as to promote healthy rotation and diversity:
+For every election, the Governing Board will choose two election officers, by the following criteria, so as to promote healthy rotation and diversity:

 - election officers must be eligible to vote
 - one election officers should have served before